iotaledger/iota-sdk/documentation/sdk/docs/references/nodejs/interfaces/CreateNativeTokenParams.md

 # Interface: CreateNativeTokenParams

-Native token options for initial minting
+Native token options for creating

 ## Table of contents